SAFEGUARDING

 • organised competitions

-Although the Allocated Safeguarding Officers and any appointed delegates will hold ultimate responsibility for overseeing the safety for events and activities, all individuals under this policy must also play an active role in ensuring the safety of children at all times.
+The DSL (or Deputy) holds ultimate responsibility for the safeguarding aspects of these events and activities.
+They may appoint a delegate for specific responsibilities for a given occasion.
+Although the DSL and any appointed delegates will hold ultimate responsibility, all individuals under this policy must also play an active role in ensuring the safety of children at all times.

 Venues